corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Yes.
 That's absolute true.

-In fact, for your convenience, there is a 'casting' extension method that lets you perform exactly that anything-to-anything conversion.
+In fact, for your convenience, there is even a 'casting' extension method that lets you perform exactly that anything-to-anything conversion.

 (Don't add this code, it's just for illustration.)